GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 Job arrays offer a mechanism for submitting and managing collections of similar jobs quickly and easily; job arrays with millions of tasks can be submitted in milliseconds (subject to configured size limits).
 All jobs must have the same initial options (e.g. size, time limit, etc.)

+In brief, Job arrays allow you to leverage Slurm’s ability to create multiple jobs from one script.
+Many of the situations where this is useful include:

+* Establishing a list of commands to run and have a job created from each command in the list.
+* Running many parameters against one set of data or analysis program.
+* Running the same program multiple times with different sets of data.

 <br>
 <p align="center"><img src="nesi_images/life_cycle_of _anarray.png" alt="drawing" width="700"/></p>
 <br>